 Your accounting and financial tracking are vital to the overall health of your business.
-Yet, it’s intimidating to calculate the sheer number of variables that play a role in determining your finances.
+Yet, it’s intimidating to calculate the sheer number of variables that play a role in determining finances.
 Everything from the bankers you work with to the employees you hire affects profitability.
 And, the tiniest accounting error can significantly impact your numbers.

 Developing and regularly using SKU numbers is one of the greatest tools your small business or side hustle can leverage to improve accounting (and profitability).